youssefattia98/fsm_robot/README.md

 https://user-images.githubusercontent.com/69837845/203873910-f42bc6ac-4ba5-43d1-a721-ae874e73adc1.mp4

 The music used in this video I have no copy right on it.
-However, I think such a masterpiece of music should be heated at least a glimpse of it.
+However, I think such a masterpiece of music should be listened to least a glimpse of it.

 # 5) Working Hypothesis & Environment